B0neShAd0w/Hacktoria/Kanonniers.md

 We can skip any of these that are not near a waterway or near a very big body of water, this narrows the search down a little further.

-Zooming in a little pick the ones that match our criteria, and grab the coordinates.
+Zooming in a little and picking the ones that match our criteria, grab the coordinates of the ones that match the criteria.

 ![Screenshot 2022-12-01 141257](https://user-images.githubusercontent.com/117080369/205074913-9092543e-a3be-4df1-b2e6-bff6e589fa3a.png)